google/lovefield/docs/spec/03_life_of_db.md

 In Lovefield's current status, the query engine may have inconsistent in-memory snapshot if there are more than one connections making write request to the backing store.
-Lovefield will pursue W3C standardization to provide lower-level cache layer support and solve this issue in the future.
+There are several proposals for solving this issue and they are under evaluations.

-Current best practice having a ServiceWorker or a background page that handles all Lovefield operations, and the other tabs/windows postMessage to that ServiceWork or background page to perform DB operations.
+Current best practice is to use a ServiceWorker or a background page that handles all Lovefield operations, and the other tabs/windows postMessage to that ServiceWorker or background page to perform DB operations.

 ### 3.3 Database Upgrade